Everything About Liz

-Liz is creative director for NPR in digital media, overseeing and guiding both the visual and user experience across NPR-branded digital platforms and content.
-She is founding chairperson of the MFA in Interaction Design program at the School of Visual Arts.
+Liz is creative director for NPR, overseeing and guiding both the visual and user experience across NPR-branded digital platforms and content.
+She is chair and co-founder of the MFA in Interaction Design program at the School of Visual Arts.
 She is advisor to startups, nonprofits, global companies, and lecturer.
 She has written for design-minded publications, including Eye Magazine, Fortune Magazine, Interactions Magazine, and writes part of her time here, at bobulate.com.

 Even more about Liz

 Previously, Liz was an independent consultant, working with businesses on design, planning, and execution of short- and long-term digital programs for global companies and nonprofit organizations.
 In her practice, she cultivated design and user-centered programs through collaborative methods in education, in digital design, and in technology to foster positive change.
 Collaborators have included Teach for All, The New York Times, This American Life, and the TED Prize.

 Liz is proud to be on the advisory boards for initiatives that bolster design and technology, including R/GA Connected Devices Accelerator, NEA Studio, Thiel Fellowship, and the Austin Center for Design.

 “Bobulate” comes from an email exchange Liz had with a friend which tracked lists of words that sounded better without their prefixes and/or suffixes.
 The original list didn’t live on, but the name did.
 Standing for “intentional organization;” to be thrown into order, as if against one’s will, if it were a real word, it would mean the opposite of “discombobulated.”